-Once curiosity is there, not waiting too long to start piano lessons is key so that bad muscle habits don’t begin to form.
-There is much enjoyment when confusion turns to into brilliant sounds and musical harmony during the stages of learning the piano!
+Not waiting too long to start piano lessons is ideal so good technique can begin as early as possible.
+There is gratification when confusion turns to into brilliant sounds while learning the piano!

-Piano – An upright acoustic Piano is best, or have access to one daily.
+Pianos – An upright acoustic Piano is best, or have access to one daily.
 This applies for beginners to intermediate levels.
-A Grand Piano of any size is great for any level to advanced levels.
+A baby Grand Piano is ideal for advanced levels but is not required.

-Most keyboard students stop lessons after just learning very basic things.
-This is primarily due to the physical limitations of the instrument.
-Experimenting with a cheaper keyboard may start the lessons process only, but having a real piano is expected after the first month or so of lessons please!
+Most home keyboard students stop lessons after just learning very basic things.
+This is due to the physical limitations of the tiny instrument.
+Experimenting with a cheaper keyboard may start the lessons process, but getting an acoustic traditional piano is recommended.

-Dexterity of finger, hand and arm motions are taught to allow students to excel from the basics to advanced levels.
+Dexterity of fingers, hands and arm motions are taught to allow students to excel from the basics to highly advanced levels.
 Reading music and interpretation are emphasized at all levels.
-As a supplement to written music, Improvising, contemporary Jazz (chordal harmony and improvisation) and popular styles may also be part of the process from the get go.
+As a supplement to written music, improvising, contemporary Jazz (chordal harmony and improvisation) and popular styles may also be included.

 Students also learn theory of music as foundation to harmony and musical structure.
 This is the science behind the music!

 Students will start with the basics of reading piano music to know how to get around the keys.
-Keyboard technique is simple chords and harmonies along with very basic piano skills only.
+Keyboard technique are simple chords and harmonies, rhythms and music theory.

-How to sign up: Once one is singing regularly and wishes to learn how to sound better, that’s when ready to sign up!
+How to sign up: Once one is singing regularly and wishes to learn how to become a better singer, that’s when to sign up!

 Voice students will also need a small or large keyboard or piano for learning basic music reading, music theory and harmony.

 When teaching the basics, folk tunes and theater songs are emphasized.
 Once the basics are mastered the next step are vocal Opera techniques.
-This progression should allow students to advance beyond just the ordinary singer, toward any style of music they choose!
+This progression should allow a student to advance well beyond the ordinary singer, toward any style of music they choose!

 Vocal Opera techniques require stamina, dexterity and benefit everyone!
 Opera technique and harmonies of chord structures are rooted in early music.
-This makes it similar to Latin being the foundation of western languages.
 Once the foundations are mastered, styles of singing branch out from there.
 Contemporary singing styles such as pop and jazz are derivatives of early classical styles.